 Home Designer Suite is a middle-of-the-line of the many software products by Chief Architect.
 It updates with a new version each year and can be downloaded from the website.

 As a 3D home design software for DIY home enthusiasts, it tries to replicate the processes and considerations taken by professionals when it comes to home planning.
 When done right, the result can be comparable to professional work.
 Although it should be great news for the novice and simple DIYers with no CAD backgrounds, this also comes with its own downsides.

 Getting to grips with the tools, buttons, and controls take time.
-Don’t expect to master the program overnight and certainly not in an hour.
+Don’t expect to primary the program overnight and certainly not in an hour.

 Once you’re already starting your shed project, the program won’t allow you to just go on a roll and create right away.
 To start with a new plan, you’ll first have to deal with the House Builder Wizard which would ask you numerous questions about important details such as a style of the house, minimum square footage, framing defaults, exterior siding, etc. This software certainly demands patience to be a virtue.

 The difference with Home Designer Suite from other design software is it doesn’t start with a drawing or a sketch but with a wall that’s built one at a time.

 To create your personal home theater, go to the Build drop-down menu, Wall and Room Divider.
 There’s a detailed instruction to go about it posted on its website.